 The third grant was 80% of average trading profits over the last three years, for three months.
 The maximum available for the three months was capped at £7,500.

-An additional grant is available for self-employed individuals to cover the period from February 2021 to the end of April.
-It is also based on 80% of profits and is capped at £7,500, but it also takes into account results for the tax year 2019/20.
+A fourth grant was available for self-employed individuals to cover the period from February 2021 to the end of April.
+It was also based on 80% of profits and is capped at £7,500, but it also takes into account results for the tax year 2019/20.

 For these later grants, additional conditions have been made.
 These are that you must either:

 be currently trading but are impacted by reduced demand due to coronavirus;

 have been trading but are temporarily unable to do so due to coronavirus.

 you reasonably believe there will be a significant reduction in your trading profits.

 HMRC give further guidance as to what they mean by “reasonable belief” and “significant reduction”.